learn-co-students/collections_practice-cb-000/README.md

 ## Instructions

 The goal of this lab is to become proficient manipulating the basic data structures we use in Ruby, arrays and hashes.
 Try experimenting with the built in Ruby and Hash methods as well as implementing your own logic to solve these.
-Write methods that solve each of the rspec tests.
+Write methods that solve each of the learn tests.

 ## Question 1: `#sort_array_asc`